 2. Share your content on social media

 You've put together a content strategy for your website's blog to boost your organic traffic.
-You're writing great copy, relevant to your audience and what you do.
+You're writing excellent copy, relevant to your audience and what you do.
 Now it's time to share it with the world.
 This is where social media becomes one of the best drivers of traffic, as you'll be able to encourage people to click on anything you might share.

 Make use of automation

 Let's be honest.
 Who has time for social media?
-As a hardworking creative, you'll already be struggling for time without having to worry about marketing your own content via Twitter and Facebook.
+As a hardworking creative, you'll already be struggling for time without having to worry about marketing your content via Twitter and Facebook.
 This is where automation tools help.
 It's not cheating.
 And we're not recommending you rely on robots alone.
 But the following setup will keep you active when you're busy tackling projects or out at meetings:

-SproutSocial: Similar to Buffer, we recommend SproutSocial for all the things that Buffer doesn’t yet provide, like the ability to track conversation, follow and respond to people, and pretty much have everything all in one place.
-Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your own times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
-Just add your own content to the schedule and everything will automatically get published.
-There’s also a SproutSocial browser extension where you can schedule content that you discover whilst browsing the web.
+SproutSocial: Similar to Buffer, we recommend SproutSocial for all the things that Buffer doesn’t yet provide, like the ability to track the conversation, follow and respond to people, and pretty much have everything all in one place.
+Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
+Just add your content to the schedule, and everything will automatically get published.
+There’s also a SproutSocial browser extension where you can schedule content that you discover while browsing the web.
 And we particularly love the ‘Feeds’ aspect of the software, as it allows you to connect your Feedly account and find great content to share what’s relevant to your audience.

 And if you're worried about when to post social updates at the best times, then some of the above tools (SproutSocial, for example) can analyse the best times and schedule things automatically for you.
-Or, if you prefer to schedule things yourself, then read this advice by AddThis – who have analysed the best times for you.
+Or, if you prefer to schedule stuff yourself, then read this advice by AddThis – who have analysed the best times for you.